Kidney biopsy

 • If you have any discomfort, take your usual pain relief as prescribed.
 But, if the pain is severe please contact the Imaging department using the number on your appointment letter.

-• Some people pass blood in their urine after a biopsy.
-This will usually settle on its own within a few days.
-If you continue to pass blood for more than 1 week or if you pass a lot of blood, then contact the Imaging department to ask for assessment and advice.
-If you become unwell out of working hours, then attend A&E.
+• This will usually settle on its own within a few days.
+If you continue to pass blood for more than one week or if you pass a lot of blood, contact the Imaging department.
+If you become unwell out of working hours, go to the Emergency Department.

 What happens next?